 There are plenty of ways to get involved in the festival.
 The easiest way of course if to attend, enjoy the artworks and interact with the artists.
 You can also donate to help keep the festival going, become a sponsor, or volunteer your time to come down and get your hands dirty with us!
 To learn more about these way of participating, visit the Join Us section of the site.

-12. Do any pavement artists live in the Sarasota area?
+15. Do any pavement artists live in the area?

-We are working hard to encourage local artists to enter the field of pavement art.
-We encourage children and students as well as professional artists so that one day our community will have a great many pavement artists working to make Sarasota an even more beautiful and creative place.
+We encourage local artists to enter the field of pavement art.
+We encourage children and students as well as professional artists so that one day our community will have local pavement artists working to make Sarasota an even more beautiful and creative place.
 As a result of our efforts there are a number of local artist who can boast pavement art as one of their skills.

 16. What other initiatives does the nonprofit support or produce?